Responsibility &

 1. Food safety is the cornerstone

-We are vigilant in maintaining high Food safety standards to which packaging is instrumental.
+We are vigilant in maintaining high food safety standards to which packaging is instrumental.
 Not too much, not too little: just the right packaging.

 2. Our brands will lead in consumer expectations

-Our Brands will keep piloting innovations to help consumers take part in choosing the right packaging.
+Our brands will keep piloting innovations to help consumers take part in choosing the right packaging.

 3. Packaging improvement throughout the whole supply chain